ArtifexSoftware/mupdf.js/docs/how-to-guide/node/page/index.rst

 Rotating a page involves updating keys on the associated `PDFObject`_ for the page.

-The sample code below retrieves the `PDFObject`_ then assigns a 90 degree clockwise rotation to the page.
+The sample code below retrieves the `PDFObject`_ , then gets the current rotation value, then adds a 90 degree clockwise rotation it.

 |example_tag|